 This SAE Recommended Practice provides standardized laboratory tests, test methods, and performance requirements applicable to signal and marking devices used on vehicles 2032 mm or more in overall width.

 This SAE Standard is equivalent to ISO 362-1:2007 and specifies an engineering method for measuring the noise emitted by road vehicles under typical urban traffic conditions.
 The specifications are intended to reproduce the level of noise which is generated by the principal noise sources during normal driving in urban traffic.
 The method is designed to meet the requirements of simplicity as far as they are consistent with reproducibility of results under the operating conditions of the vehicle.
 The test method requires an acoustical environment which is only obtained in an extensive open space.
 Such conditions are usually provided for during: measurements of vehicles for regulatory certification measurements at the manufacturing stage measurements at official testing stations The results obtained by this method give an objective measure of the noise emitted under the specified conditions of test.
-It is necessary to consider the fact that the subjective appraisal of the noise annoyance of different classes of motor vehicles is not simply related to the indications of a sound measurement system.

 This document presents a practical method for calculating atmospheric absorption for wide-band sounds analyzed with one-third octave-band filters, called the SAE Method.
 The SAE Method utilizes pure-tone attenuation algorithms originally published in ISO 9613-1 and ANSI S1.26-1995 to calculate path-length attenuation at mid-band frequencies.
 The equations introduced in this standard transform the pure-tone, mid-band attenuation to one-third octave-band attenuation.